People are so worried that they are or might become ill that they become very distressed and have difficulty functioning.

-People are so preoccupied with the idea that they are or might become ill that they become very distressed and unable to function.
+People can be so preoccupied with the idea that they are or might become ill that they become very distressed and unable to function.
 As a result, personal relationships and work performance deteriorate.

 Illness has a central place in their life and monopolizes their conversation with others.
 They extensively research the disorder they think they may have.
 They are easily alarmed about illness, even in someone else.

 Illness anxiety disorder tends to be chronic.
-It may abate, then recur.
+Symptoms may lessen, then recur.
 Some people recover.

 A supportive, trustful relationship with a caring doctor is beneficial, especially if regular visits are scheduled.
 If symptoms are not adequately relieved, people may benefit from referral to a psychiatrist or another mental health practitioner for further evaluation and treatment, while continuing to be cared for by their primary doctor.